 Titles which have been approved by the Editorial Team are circulated to all other Cochrane Review Groups to avoid duplication.
 Decisions on review title acceptance/rejection will be communicated to the contact author by e-mail.

-A Contact Editor (chosen among the seven Cochrane MS Editors) will be appointed to support the review team during the preparation of their protocol and review.
+A Contact Editor will be appointed to support the review team during the preparation of their protocol and review.

 After having registered the review title, authors are strongly invited to visit the Cochrane Collaboration website where the following can be downloaded: